groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vssm-to-tsv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-TSV"
+        - icon: "far fa-file-excel"
           title: " About TSV File Format"
           content: |
             A Tab-Separated Values (TSV) file format represents data separated with tabs in plain text format.
 The file format, similar to CSV, is used for organization of data in a structured manner in order to import and export between different applications.
 The format is primarily used for data import/export and exchange in Spreadsheet applications and databases.
-Each record in a TSV file is contained in a single line of text file where each field value is separated by a tab character.
-Media type for TSV file format is text/tab-separated-values.

           link: "https://docs.fileformat.com/spreadsheet/tsv/"